fbpx

 Visit Website

 Darwin’s offers both organic (Natural Selections) and conventional (BioLogics) formulas of raw dog food.
 Natural Selections uses pasture-raised, cage-free, and antibiotic-free meat as well as organic vegetables.
 BioLogics uses conventionally raised meat and conventional vegetables.
-They also offer Intelligent Design veterinary formulas for dogs with certain health issues (by prescription only).
+They also offer Intelligent Design veterinary formulas for dogs with specific health issues (by prescription only).

 They recommend the amount of food your dog will need each week based on his ideal body weight.
 For example, a dog with an ideal body weight of 20 lbs should get 4 lbs of its meats each week.
 You’re automatically enrolled in a recurring order, and you can adjust the frequency of shipments from every week to every 20 weeks.
 You can cancel or change this at any time.